andreyorst/dotfiles/README.md

   Include it if you want.
 - `c_project_template` - is a template for creating a C project, that is used by a script placed in `scripts` directory.
 - `scripts` - directory stores scripts that I use directly from there, either by sourcing or by invoking from `$PATH`.
-- `.config` directory should not be sym-linked to home directory, since all your configuration files will be visible to git.
+- `.config` - directory should not be sym-linked to home directory, since all your configuration files will be visible to git.
   Only files that inside this directory should be copied or sym-linked.
+- `.local/bin` - directory contains scripts that I want to be automatically available on any system I use.

 [1]: .config/emacs
 [2]: .config/kak